MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/activate-fs-mobile-app-license.md

 First, you need to activate the licenses via the Resco (Woodford) website.
 [More information: Woodford User Guide](https://www.resco.net/woodford-user-guide/#__RefHeading__5781_1627906509)

 [!NOTE] A 30-day trial automatically starts when you install the Resco (Woodford) solution for your field service organization.
-Activate the licenses before the trial period ends, or you won’t be able to access the Resco (Woodford) configuration tool until paid licenses are allocated.
+Activate the licenses before the trial period ends, or you won’t be able to access the Resco (Woodford) configuration tool until paid licenses are allocated by Microsoft support.

 ## Allocate Resco mobile licenses across organizations
 After you activate the Resco mobile licenses, you need to file a support ticket with the Microsoft support team, who then allocates your Resco mobile licenses across your organizations for you.